This site contains no information about the edibility or toxicity of mushrooms.

-first round with a slightly depressed center and rolled-in margin.
+first round with a slightly depressed centre and rolled-in margin.
 Then shallow to funnel-shaped.
-It has orange-coloured zones that turn greener with age.
-Sticky or slippery when wet.
+The colour is yellowish orange zoned with darker areas and nearly always with irregular green patches.
+It is sticky or slippery when wet.
 Gills dense and slightly extending downward.
 Same colour as the cap.
 Stem similar in colour as the cap, smooth, tough, but at the same time delicate and fragile.
+The stem has no ring.
 Flesh dirty gray colored.
 It turns orange at the edges because of the carrot-coloured milky liquid that escapes when broken.
-The mushroom has no ring.

-on the MushroomExpert.Com Web site.
+Spore print on the MushroomExpert.Com Web site.